paulesause/stereotype-detector/README.md

 - **`warm`**: labled either 1 if the group of interst is described as warm or 0 if not
 - **`cold`**: labled either 1 if the group of interst is described as cold or 0 if not

-All labeling shout be done with respect to the Stereotype Conent Model (Fiske, 2018).
+All labeling should be done with respect to the Stereotype Conent Model (Fiske, 2018).

 ### Environment Variables

 Setup the following environment variables in  a `.env` file at the root of the repository.

 **Hugging Face Access Token**